 There’s a lot more to it, obviously, but everything else is scaffolding that increases the effectiveness of the core processes.

 In this issue you’ll read about a range of educators working on various continuous improvement projects and reflecting on the processes and their results.
-Julie Holmes explains how the High Tech High Teacher Center has integrated continuous improvement into their credentialing program, Julie Ruble describes how she used continuous improvement to change reading instruction in her classroom, Michelle Pledger describes her experience combining culturally responsive pedagogy with continuous improvement, Ben Daley outlines findings from the HTH GSE’s facilitation of a state-wide network of high schools using continuous improvement to help more students of color and students from low-income families attend college, and Rodrigo Arancibia and Cesar Fernandez interview Escondido High School principal Adriana Lepe-Ramirez about her experience with this work.
+Stacey Caillier shares ten lessons learned from five years of leading and supporting continuous improvement projects, Julie Holmes explains how the High Tech High Teacher Center has integrated continuous improvement into their credentialing program, Julie Ruble describes how she used continuous improvement to change reading instruction in her classroom, Michelle Pledger describes her experience combining culturally responsive pedagogy with continuous improvement, Ben Daley outlines findings from the HTH GSE’s facilitation of a state-wide network of high schools using continuous improvement to help more students of color and students from low-income families attend college, and Rodrigo Arancibia and Cesar Fernandez interview Escondido High School principal Adriana Lepe-Ramirez about her experience with this work.
 Finally, Daisy Sharrock, Katerina Milvidskaia, and Curtis Taylor illuminate the stories behind their current work with networks of teachers and administrators combining “lesson study” with continuous improvement.

 We also included a glossary on pages six.